viboes/std-make/README.md

 * ```make_optional```
 * ```make_ready_future```

-There are two kind of type constructors: The template class
+There are two kind of factories:
+* type constructor with the underlying type as parameter
+* emplace construction of the underlying type given the constructor parameters

+We can use the template class name as a type constructor

 ```c++
 int v=0;